 Robert Lewis Dabney was born in Louisa county in Virginia, on the 5th of March, 1820, of good old Hanover lineage.
-June.
-1836, he entered the Sophomore class, half advanced, of Hampden-Sidney College.
-He completed the remaining part of the Sophomore, and the Junior course, and left the college in He then taught a country school for two years.
-December, 1839, he entered the University of Virginia, from which he retired in July of 1842 with the degree of Master of Arts.
+In June, 1836, he entered the Sophomore class, half advanced, of Hampden Sydney College.
+He completed the remaining part of the Sophomore, and the Junior course, and left the college in 1837.
+While at College he professed conversion and, after returning home in November, 1837, united with the Providence Presbyterian Church, James Wharey, pastor.
+He then taught a country school for two years.
+In December, 1839, he entered the University of Virginia, from which he graduated in July of 1812 with the degree of Master of Arts.
 He again taught a select private school for more than two years.
-In October, 1844, he entered Union Seminary in Virginia, took the full three years course in two years and was licensed to preach in May, 1846.
+In October, 1814, he entered Union Seminary in Virginia, took the full three years course in two years and was licensed to preach in May, 1846.
 He spent one year as a missionary in his native county, at the end of which time he was called to be the pastor of Tinkling Spring church in Augusta county.
-Here he performed for a considerable time the functions of the pastorate to a large church and those of the head teacher of a classical school.
-After a pastorate of over six years he was elected to the chair of Ecclesiastical History and Polity in his alma mater, Union Theological Seminary, which Meanwhile, in 1869, he had been aphe filled until 1870. pointed Adjunct Professor of Theology, and he was made full Professor in this department in 1870.
+Here he performed for a considerable time the functions of the pastorate to a large church and those oi the head teacher of a classical school.
+After a pastorate of over six years he was elected to the chair of Ecclesiastical History and Polity in his alma mater, Union Theological Seminary, which he filled until 1870.
+Meanwhile, in 1869, he had been appointed Adjunct Professor of Theology, and he was made full Professor in this department in 1870.
 He continued to dignify this important chair until 1883, when owing to bronchial troubles he was warned by his physicians to seek a milder climate.
 Accordingly he accepted an invitation to the chair of Mental and Moral Philosophy in the University of Texas, at Austin, the capital of that state.
 This position he continued to fill with unflagging ability, notwithstanding the increasing infirmities of age and the total loss of his eyesight, till 1894.
 Since he retired from that position he has given special courses of lectures at different institutions and has been active with his pen.

 During his long term of service in Union Seminary he was for sixteen years co-pastor of the College church, with the Rev. Dr. B. M. Smith.
-During the same period he served Hampden-Sidney College in a professorial capacity on occasions of need in that institution.
-In 1861, whenever his duties permitted his absence from the seminary, he was' chaplain in the Confederate army, with the Virginia troops.
-In 1862 he was chief of the staff of the Second Corps under Gen. Thomas J. Jackson.
-After the close of the war, during the period of utter poverty consequent on the great struggle, he rendered the people of his own section great services in taking effective measures for supplying bread.
+During the same period he served Hampden Sydney College in a professorial capacity on occasions of need in that institution.
+In 1861, whenever his duties permitted his absence from the seminary, he was chaplain in the Confederate army, with the Virginia troops.
+In 1862 he was chief of the staff of the Second Corps under General Thomas J. Jackson.
+After the close of the war, during the period of utter poverty consequent on the great struggle, he rendered the people of his own section great service in taking effective measures for supplying bread.
 During his years at the University of Texas he taught with great ability a course on political economy every year, and practically founded and maintained for all those years the Austin Theological School.
-Throughout his whole ministerial life he gave valuable service to the church in her courts and on important committees.
+Throughout his whole ministerial life he gave valuable service to the church in her courts and on important committees,